Updated March 30, 2026

-As a responsible pet parent or sitter, it’s vital you’re clued up on what dogs can’t eat.
-Feeding your canine companion the wrong food and they could suffer from a variety of health issues including gastrointestinal distress, anemia, kidney failure and so much more.
+As a responsible pet parent or sitter, it’s vital you’re up to speed on what dogs can’t eat.
+Feed your canine companion the wrong food and they could suffer from a variety of health issues including gastrointestinal distress, anemia, kidney failure and so much more.

-To make sure you never feed a dog something that could cause health issues and in some cases - death, explore these 25 toxic foods for dogs below.
+To make sure you never feed a dog something that could cause health issues and death in some cases, explore these 25 toxic foods for dogs below.

 25 toxic foods for dogs